Senator John McCain, Dead at 81

 Senator John McCain, the iconic Republican senator, two-time presidential candidate, decorated Naval bomber pilot, and former prisoner of war in Vietnam, died at his Cornville, Arizona home surrounded by his family late Saturday afternoon after a battle with brain cancer.
 He was 81, and is survived by his wife Cindy and seven children, including The View co-host Meghan McCain.
-His family had announced on Friday that he would discontinue his medical treatment, but it was not clear how much longer he would live.
+His family had announced on Friday that he would discontinue his medical treatment.

 His body will soon lie in state at both the Arizona Capitol and the U.S. Capitol Rotunda, and a full dress funeral will be held for him at Washington National Cathedral before he is ultimately buried in Annapolis, Maryland.
 McCain will be only the 13th U.S. senator to receive the honor of lying in state at the U.S. capitol.

 McCain, the son and grandson of four-star U.S. Navy admirals, was born at a Naval airbase in the Panama Canal Zone in 1936.
 He eventually followed his family line into the military and became a Naval aviator after graduating from the U.S. Naval Academy.
 He later went on to fly combat missions during the Vietnam War, where he earned two medals before being shot down and captured in 1967.
-McCain spent the next five and a half years in North Vietnamese prison camps, where he endured severe torture, routine beatings, long-term solitary confinement, dysentery, and was at first denied medical care despite receiving multiple injuries in his crash and at the hands of his initial captors (who stabbed him and crushed his shoulder with a rifle butt).
+McCain spent the next five and a half years in North Vietnamese prison camps, where he endured severe torture, routine beatings, long-term solitary confinement, and dysentery.
+He was at first denied medical care despite receiving multiple injuries from his crash and at the hands of his initial captors (who stabbed him and crushed his shoulder with a rifle butt).
 McCain somehow survived his brutal first several months as a P.O.W. and was offered repatriation in 1968, on account of his famous father, but refused to leave unless every other American prisoner captured before him was freed first.
-Things eventually improved for McCain after the abuse he suffered over the first few years, but he was not released until 1973, and his wartime injuries left him disabled and unable to lift his arms above his shoulders for the rest of his life.
+While his treatment eventually improved, he was not released until 1973, and his wartime injuries left him disabled and unable to lift his arms above his shoulders for the rest of his life.

 McCain also proudly worked to restore diplomatic relations between the U.S. and Vietnam, and the two countries are now allies as a result.
 He ended up publicly forgiving his captors, then making several trips to the country after the reconciliation.